 Driving in and out of my neighborhood, I’m humbled by what I get to see each day.
-High atop a hill, grazing on green grasses California only sees “off season,” are about a dozen horses of varying color and size.
+High atop a hill, about a dozen horses of varying color and size routinely graze on the green grasses California only sees off season.
 The hills around here aren’t that tall.
 They spread uniformly across the horizon like taste buds on a tongue, lapping up the sweet green grasses of early spring and the spicy gold grains of summer.
-Year round, there is an ample sprinkling of cocoa horses, caramel, white and dark chocolate, speckled, spotted and solid.
+Year round, there is an ample sprinkling of horses colored in cocoa, caramel, white and dark chocolate–some speckled, some spotted, and some solid.
 This is very nearly the first thing I see on my way off to work each day and, if I’m lucky, the last thing I see on the drive home.

-I love horses and when I see them, I swear my eyes sparkle.
-I can sense it.
-A contented smile forms on my lips, like a mother seeing her newborn for the very first time.
-I can feel it.
+I love horses and when I see them, I feel an inner glow.
+I feel a smile form on my lips.
+I’m quite certain I must look like a mother seeing her newborn for the very first time.
 I become this perfectly-glazed person, shining and gleaming from every pore of my being.
-That’s what horses do to me.
+That’s what they do to me.

 When I drove to work today, I knew BEAUTY would have to be the next topic in my short series discussing BASIC HUMAN NEEDS and the feelings evoked when those needs are and are not being met.
 (See my posting “BASIC NEEDS Being Met?
 Feelings are the Signal.”
 It serves as the intro to this series.)